School Name

 All classes have ‘Regulation stations’ for children to self-regulate and provide a safe space for this.

-For children who need more support with their social or emotional development, school staff work closely with the SENCO and Learning Mentor to identify the areas of need and a plan is made to support the child.
+For children who need more support with their social or emotional development, school staff work closely with the Inclusion Lead/SENDCO and Inclusion Team to identify the areas of need and a plan is made to support the child.
 This could be with strategies for the classroom e.g., visual supports, or interventions that target the need.
 The interventions could be with a Teaching Assistant or the Learning Mentor.
-We have a counsellor who undertakes weekly therapy with children who have high need.
+It may be some additional time in the nurture spaces.

 How do you evaluate the effectiveness of the provision made for children and young people with special educational needs?